platformio/platformio-docs/librarymanager/config.rst

 Explain PlatformIO Library Crawler which content from the repository/archive should be exported as "source code" of the library.
 This option is useful if need to exclude extra data (test code, docs, images, PDFs, etc).
-It allows to reduce size of the final archive.
+It allows one to reduce size of the final archive.

 Possible options: